 To grow skills in this field, we’re taking part in industry groups to define new Masters-level apprenticeships in AI, data science and operational research.
 And we’re also supporting universities who are planning to offer postgraduate conversion courses in AI and data science for non-specialists.
 Through student projects, sponsored PhDs, internships and joint research, we’re spotting talented individuals and recruiting them into our business.

 Now’s the time to bring ethics and regulation into how we work with AI.
 We need to see through the hype of AI to spot the pitfalls — and take steps to protect against them.
 Organisations must pursue AI carefully, making ethical frameworks and governance an integral part of AI’s development so they’re not exposed if regulation is introduced later.
+Regulatory bodies across the globe are hard at work to curb the dark side of AI.
+An organisation with solid AI governance will have an advantage when mandatory AI regulation will arrive.

 Fundamentally, businesses must recognise that AI will get decisions wrong.
 Dealing with this involves building ways to mitigate errors into systems.
 Take the issue of bias, for example.
 AI models learning from past data will reflect any biases in that original data, and those who handle the data can involuntarily introduce bias.
 For example, research has already shown that widely used facial recognition systems have been trained with data that is race and gender biased.